openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

    This operation configures the Kubernetes YUM repository.
-This step only needs to be done one time.
+This step only needs to be done once per server or VM.

 .. warning::